• Ideas by Room

 Of course, many furniture pieces bring more to the table than meets the eye.
 Look for a compact sofa featuring a chaise lounge extension or reclining seats for maximum comfort.

-14. Studio Apartment
+15. Studio Apartment Living Room

 Empty studio apartments can look and feel deceptively large.
 Once you get some furniture inside, however, it quickly becomes clear how challenging designing — not to mention living in — such a small space can be.